earthobservations/luftdatenpumpe/doc/postgis.rst

 ************
 Introduction
 ************

-Luftdatenpumpe uses a PostGIS ``POINT`` to store the geoposition of LDI stations.
+Luftdatenpumpe uses a PostGIS ``POINT`` to store the geolocation of LDI stations.

 In the query expression examples displayed below, we use the geocoordinates ``POINT(9.1800132 48.7784485)`` for Stuttgart, Germany.